arvpUofA/au_teensycode/README.md

 from the DSDL files.
 In the project source code, add include statements for the .hpp files for each data type required by the Teensy program. ex: `#include <arvp_msgs/Test.hpp>`

+### Notes on Merging Old UAVCAN Project Branches

+When integrating existing code into this new framework:
+- Delete the old 'teensy_uavcan.hpp' file in the src/ folder in favour of the one in lib/arvp_uavcan
+- Ensure that .hpp files in the src/ folder are included using "" instead of <>
+- Change all inclusions of <UAVCAN.hpp> to <uavcan/uavcan.hpp> in publisher.hpp, subscriber.hpp, and parameter.hpp
+- In the Setup() function, change `&getSystemClock()` and `&getCanDriver()` to `&initSystemClock()` and `&initCanDriver()`
+- In the Setup() function, add the following line:  `configureCanAcceptanceFilters(*node);`.
+Refer to uavcan_example program.